-Luxury sports car giant Ferrari is set to expand crypto payment options to its European dealer network this month following its U.S. launch.
+Luxury sports car giant Ferrari is set to expand crypto options to its European dealer this month following its U.S. launch.

 The Italian firm will also extend the scheme to other dealers in its international network within countries where cryptocurrencies can be legally accepted, Reuters reported on Wednesday.